seL4/docs/FrequentlyAskedQuestions.md

 Obviously this depends on the processor architecture.

 In terms of source-code size, the 64-bit RISC-V kernel is about 9,400 SLOC (as of Jan'20).
-The Arm version is similar, x64 is larger (16-18 kSLOC) due to the more conplex platform, the extra code is mostly in the kernel initialisation.
+The Arm version is similar, x64 is larger (16-18 kSLOC) due to the more complex platform, the extra code is mostly in the kernel initialisation.

-In terms of code size, on the 64-bit RISC-V architecture, the single-core kernel compiles into about 138 KiB.
+In terms of executable code size, on the 64-bit RISC-V architecture, the single-core kernel compiles into about 138 KiB.
 Its RAM size is about 162 KiB, which includes code, static data and the stack.
 Meta-data for usermode processes, incl. address spaces (page tables), thread-control blocks, capability storage etc, will add to this.